Mission Dolores mural: Recreation

 In early 2011, a fundraising campaign was initiated to support a recreation of the mural in San Francisco's Mission District.
 Four artists completed the mural, and on April 14, 2011 it was unveiled on San Francisco's Bartlett Street as part of the Mission Community Market.
 This mural was later destroyed when the building it was painted on was destroyed by a fire on January 28, 2015.

+Conservation

+In 2016 a proposal was submitted to parish administrators for conservation professionals to develop feasibility estimates for further photographic documentation and conservation attention.

+As of 2026, Mission Dolores has submitted detailed plans to the San Francisco Planning commission to bring the reredos forward approximately eight feet to create a space for the conservation and interpretation of the original mural.